 The goals of the new exhibits are to continue the tradition of promoting Erie’s history and educating the community.
 The new buildings feature creative, interactive exhibits and utilize multi-media to engage and entertain.
 Children should come away with experiences that combine storytelling and education, encourage critical thinking, develop an appreciation for our heritage and pride in our community with an understanding of Erie’s rich history

 Camp starts at 9am and ends at 3:30pm Monday-Friday.
-Lunch is provided and there is no charge to the campers thanks to our sponsors.

 Sharing their expertise on a wide variety of subjects, speakers from the Hagen History Center staff and volunteers will present daily talks to the campers on topics such as The Millcreek Flood, Erie County in the Civil War, the Underground Railroad in Erie County, The Erie Extension Canal, and the 1985 Albion Tornado.